 We’ve run over 6,000 tests for over 200 clients now, so our data set is starting to get pretty useful, particularly for eCommerce and B2B companies.

 All of our reporting is also done in the Planner.
-Using a service called Funnel.io (a great reporting tool in its own right) we pull in all of our data from Facebook, Google and others… with clear full-funnel context and automated insights.
+Using Spotlight, we pull in all of our data from Facebook, Google and others… with clear full-funnel context and automated insights.

 A major part of this plan will be actually going out and executing the marketing tactics we chose for each month.
 Most companies shy away from talking about execution because there are both ups and downs, successes and failures, and it’s difficult to keep track of what’s going on at all times.

-But the Ladder Planner makes that last point easy for us, and we’re committed to being as open and transparent about our marketing plan as possible.
+But Spotlight makes that last point easy for us, and we’re committed to being as open and transparent about our marketing plan as possible.
 After all, open-source means open-source.